-Section 5: Uses and Disclosures of PHI Based on Patient Authorization
+Section 6: Patient Authorization - Uses and Disclosures of PHI

 Authorization: An "authorization" allows for the use and disclosure of PHI for purposes other than Treatment, Payment, and health care Operations (TPO).

-Case Management File/ Shadow Medical Record (Shadow MR): The medical record maintained by a specific departments, other than the Medical Records Department, that includes patient care information also included in the Official Medical Record (OMR).
-This information often includes copies of medical record information also in the Official Medical Record.
-A Shadow MR does not contain any pertinent patient care information that cannot be found in the Official Medical Record.
+Shadow Medical Record (Shadow MR): The medical record maintained by a clinician, other than the Medical Records Department, that includes patient care information also included in the Official Medical Record (OMR).
+These records may be used for teaching purposes.
+Shadow MR information often includes copies of medical record information also in the OMR and does not contain any pertinent patient care information that cannot be found in the OMR.
 A Shadow MR is considered a convenience copy and has no record retention schedule.

 General Rules of Authorizations: In order to use and disclose PHI one of the following circumstances must exist:

 - be written in plain language,

 - specifically describe the information to be used or disclosed,